Fenugreek is an herb long used in alternative medicine. It’s a common ingredient in Indian dishes and often taken as a

 This odor does not appear to cause long-term effects.

 Breastfeeding: Fenugreek is POSSIBLY SAFE when taken by mouth to increase breast-milk flow in the short-term.

-Some research shows the amazing benefit of fenugreek in infant, that taking 1725 mg of fenugreek three times daily for 21 days does not cause any side effects in infants.
+Some research shows the amazing benefit of fenugreek in infants, that taking 1725 mg of fenugreek three times daily for 21 days does not cause any side effects in infants.

 Children: Fenugreek is POSSIBLY UNSAFE when taken by mouth in children.
 Some reports have linked fenugreek tea to loss of consciousness in children.

 An unusual body odor resembling maple syrup may also occur in children drinking fenugreek tea.

 Allergy to plants in the Fabaceae family: People who are allergic to other plants in the Fabaceae, including soybeans, peanuts, and green peas might also be allergic to fenugreek.

 Watch for signs of low blood sugar (hypoglycemia) and monitor your blood sugar carefully if you have diabetes and use fenugreek.

 Here’s a look at some of the most popular fenugreek products online:-